Federal Direct PLUS (Parent) Loan

 - December 2, 2016, for students attending Fall 2016, only.

 - April 28, 2017, for students attending Fall 2016 and Spring 2017, or attending Spring 2017, only

 The Direct PLUS (Parent) Loan is available to parents of dependent, undergraduate students who are attending at least half-time (6 units) each semester, and who have received a financial aid award.

 Parents may borrow up to the Cost of Attendance (budget) minus other financial aid the student is awarded.

 A credit check is processed within 5 business days when a PLUS (Parent) loan application is received.

 Direct PLUS (Parent) Loan Application Process:

 Step 1: Student must have completed a FAFSA, must have submitted the requested documents on their MySJSU To-Do List, and have a Financial Aid award.

-Step 2: Submit the appropriate academic year loan application to the Financial Aid and Scholarship Office (FASO)
+Step 2: Submit a 2016-17 Direct PLUS (Parent) loan application to the Financial Aid and Scholarship Office (FASO).